-We then apply Algorithm \ref{alg:FRL_PIA} to learn the finite-time horizon LQR policy for the parameterized linear system in \eqref{eq:challenge_system}.
-In the simulation, we choose the final time and initial condition for the parameterized system to be $T=1$ and $x_0=1$, the constant function on $[-1,1]$, respectively, the tolerance for the value function variation to be $\eta=1$, and vary the truncation order $N$ from $2$ to $10$, and the simulation results are illustrated in Figure \ref{fig:linear}.
-Specifically, Figure \ref{fig:cost_linear} shows the total cumulative reward $\widehat V(0,\widehat m_N(0))$ (top panel) and the number of the policy search iterations (bottom panel) with respect to the truncation order (hierarchy level) $N$.
-In particular, we observe that the total cumulative reward converges to the minimum cost in only 4 hierarchies of the algorithm, which demonstrates the high efficiency of FRL.
+In the simulation, we choose the final time and initial condition for the parameterized system to be $T=1$ and $x_0=1$, the constant function on $[-1,1]$, respectively, and the tolerance for the value function variation at each hierarchy is set to be $\eta=1$.
+Moreover, the truncation order $N$ is varied from $2$ to $10$, and in each case the evolution of the truncated moment kernelized system is approximated using the sample moments computed from the measurement data for 500 systems with their system parameters $\beta$ uniformly sampled from $[-1,1]$.
+The simulation results generated by Algorithm \ref{alg:FRL_PIA} are shown in Figure \ref{fig:linear}.
+Specifically, Figure \ref{fig:cost_linear} shows the total reward $\widehat V(0,\widehat m_N(0))$ (top panel) and the number of the policy search iterations (bottom panel) with respect to the truncation order (hierarchy level) $N$.
+We observe that the total reward converges to the minimum value after only 4 hierarchies of the algorithm, which demonstrates the high efficiency of FRL.
 Correspondingly, Figure \ref{fig:control_linear} plots the policy $u_N$ learned from each hierarchy of FRL, which stabilizes to the shadowed region starting from $N=6$.
-In addition, it is worth mentioning that the computational time for running 10 hierarchies of the algorithm is only 3.97 second, indicating the low computational cost of the algorithm.
+In addition, it is worth mentioning that the computational time for running 10 hierarchies of the algorithm is only 3.97 seconds, indicating the low computational cost of FRL.
 As a result, the curse of dimensionality is effectively mitigated.